Landsat 1: Operation

 The spacecraft was 3 m tall with a 1.5 m diameter.
 Two solar panel arrays that were 4 m long each, with single axis articulation, generated power for the spacecraft.
 ERTS-A had a liftoff weight of 953 kg.

 The main spacecraft propulsion was three hydrazine thrusters.
 An attitude control system permitted the spacecraft's orientation to be maintained within plus or minus 0.7 degrees in all three axes.

 Spacecraft communications included a command subsystem operating at 154.2 and 2106.4 MHz and a pulse-code modulation (PCM) narrow-band telemetry subsystem, operating at 2287.5 and 137.86 MHz, for spacecraft housekeeping, attitude, and sensor performance data.
 Video data from the three-camera Return Beam Vidicon (RBV) system was transmitted in both real-time and tape recorder modes at 2265.5 MHz, while information from the multispectral scanner (MSS) was constrained to a 20 MHz radio-frequency bandwidth at 2229.5 MHz.

 The satellite also carried two wide-band video tape recorders (WBVTR) capable of storing up to 30 minutes of scanner or camera data, giving the spacecraft's sensors a near-global coverage capability.

-The satellite was also equipped with a data collection system (DCS) to collect information from remote, individually-equipped ground stations and to relay the data to central acquisition stations.
+The satellite was equipped with a data collection system (DCS) to collect information from remote, individually-equipped ground stations and to relay the data to central acquisition stations.
 Due to the orbit of the satellite, data could be obtained at a minimum of every 12 hours.
 No data processing or signal multiplexing occurred on the satellite.
 The design of the DCS came from the Nimbus 3 platform, then known as the interrogation, recording, and location system (IRLS).

 Sensors

 ERTS-A had two sensors to achieve its primary objectives: the return beam (RBV) and the MSS.

 The RBV was manufactured by the Radio Corporation of America (RCA).
 The RBV obtained visible light and near infrared photographic images of Earth.
 At launch, the RBV was considered the primary sensor.

 The MSS was designed by Virginia Norwood at Hughes Aircraft Company, which also manufactured it.
 Norwood is called "The Mother of Landsat."
-The sensor was considered an experimental sensor, and was the secondary sensor, until scientists reviewed the data that was beamed back to Earth.
+The sensor was initially considered an experimental sensor, and was the secondary sensor, until scientists reviewed the data that was beamed back to Earth.
 After the data was reviewed, the MSS was considered the primary sensor.
 The MSS was a four-channel scanner that obtained radiometric images of Earth.